asowidgets/asowidgets.github.io/index.md

 If you have questions about deleting or correcting your personal data please contact our support team.

 ### Gathering of Personally-Identifying Information
-ASO Widgets allows you to measure your daily happiness.
+ASO Widgets allows you to track app rankings on the App Store.
 It is not transmitted outside of the app.

 ### Protection of Certain Personally-Identifying Information
 No Personally-Identifying Information is transmitted to external locations when using ASO Widgets.